monome/docs/docs/modular/ansible/index.md

 Each *track* has four parameters *Trigger, Note, Octave,* and *Duration*.
 These parameters work together to form the sequence loop.

-Select a parameter to adjust by pressing its key in the bottom row of the grid.
+Select a parameter to adjust by pressing its key in the bottom row of the grid (keys 6-9).

 A *note* will occur only when a *trigger* is set.
 This note will be the pitch specified by *note* in *octave* of a specified *duration*.

 The *trigger* view shows all four tracks at once, whereas all other parameter views display the track selected.

 The *duration* view has downward sliders (lower is longer) and a master duration multiplier at the top.

-There are also 'sub-pages' for more advanced extensions to each of these main parameters; see "**extended parameters**" for details.

-### Modifiers

-Change the loop position by holding the *loop* modifier and pressing a new position.
-Change the loop length by pushing and holding a start position while selecting an end position.
-Press and release the start position to set the loop length to 1.

-The *time* view shows the current clock divider.

-The *probability* view is a per-step probability for each parameter.
-There are four levels which specify likelihood of execution by percentage: 100, 75, 50, and 0.
-By default all are at 100%.
-0% serves as a step mute of the specified parameter.

-Loops and time dividers are per parameter, per track, and so the phasing of parameters a fundamental feature of Kria.

 ### Extended parameters